 Know Your Formulas

 Fuel additives contain one or more detergents that can clean these parts while helping to prevent new or additional accumulation.
-These detergents are formulated to remove deposits from intake valves, fuel injectors and carburetors as well as other fuel system components.
+These detergents are formulated to remove deposits from intake valves, fuel injectors, and carburetors as well as other fuel system components.
 In addition to extra protection, these additives may be able to restore overall engine performance and help lower your carbon footprint.
-If the instructions on the label states that the product should be added with every fill up, the detergent will generally be weaker than products whose dose rate has a longer interval between applications, such as with every oil change.
+If the instructions on the label state that the product should be added with every fill-up, the detergent will generally be weaker than products whose dose rate has a longer interval between applications, such as with every oil change.

 Fuel additives that work on other areas of engine performance, in addition to removing deposits, may also contain additional ingredients besides detergents, such as lubricants and friction modifiers.
 You should verify that a particular formula is appropriate for use in your specific engine.
 Understanding formulas, the treatment rate, cleansing power, and other components will help you get the most for your money when selecting fuel additives that work to clean fuel systems and improve engine performance.

 There are several types of fuel additives that work in a variety of applications.
 Each product is designed to address specific problems.
 Read the label to determine the amount and type of cleaning agent in each brand of fuel additive.